Jan. 31, 1606 - Guy Fawkes was executed after being convicted for his role in the "Gunpowder Plot" against the English Parliament and King James I.

 Jan.
 31, 1865 - General Robert E. Lee was named general-in-chief of the Confederate armies.

 Jan.
 31, 1865 - The 13th Amendment to the U.S. Constitution, which abolished slavery in the United States, was passed by the U.S. House of Representatives and it was submitted to the states for ratification.
 It was ratified by the necessary number of states on Dec.
 6, 1865.
-The amendment abolished slavery in the United States.

 Jan.
 31, 1872 – Western writer Zane Grey was born in Zanesville, Ohio.
 He is best known for his novel, “Riders of the Purple Sage,” which was published in 1912.